wso2/docs-is/en/docs/connectors/configuring-TOTP-Authenticator.md

     2. If you specify that the user can't enable TOTP in the authentication flow (
         `             <Parameter name="enrolUserInAuthenticationFlow">false</Parameter>            `
-        ) and the TOTP is not enabled to the user's profile , the TOTP error page appears .
+        ) and the TOTP is not enabled to the user's profile, the TOTP error page appears .

 6. Replace the